Naavamp/plotnick-fruityvice/README.md

 Created an interface that the user enters a fruit and it pulls the facts about that fruit an online site called fruityvice.com
-The goal is for it to also into the a picture of the fruit currently it just pulls a random picture
+The goal is for it to also show picture of the fruit currently it just pulls a random picture

 ### Screenshots